tortenairbag/vscode-ansible-template-ui/README.dev.md

 ## ToDos

 - Improve how `esbuild-minify-templates` is used, it minifies all strings instead of only those containing HTML strings.
 This leads to sometimes unexpected behavior, especially for parser like yaml.
-- Upgrade CodeMirror to 6
-- Show Spaces/Tabs (Native implementation present in CM 6, https://codemirror.net/docs/ref/#view.highlightWhitespace)
-- Add autocomplete for templates with list of available variables for host
+- Add autocomplete for templates with list of available variables for host (and role defaults/vars if possible)
-- Add JSON support for variables
+- Add JSON support for variables input field
+- Add Inventory Cache

 ## Sources